zavoloklom/docker-compose-linter/docs/cli.md

 - **Use Case**: This option is helpful when you only care about critical issues (errors) and want to suppress warnings from the output.

+### `--max-warnings`

+- **Description**: Specifies the maximum number of allowed warnings before triggering a nonzero exit code.
+If the number of warnings exceeds this limit, the command exits with a failure status.
+Note that any errors will also cause a nonzero exit code, regardless of this setting.
+- **Type**: `number`
+- **Default**: `-1` (disables warning limit)
+- **Use Case**: This option is useful for enforcing a stricter threshold on warnings.
+It can be applied when you want to fail the command only if warnings reach a certain level, allowing for flexibility in handling non-critical issues.

 ### `-o, --output-file`

 - **Description**: Specifies a file to write the linting report to.